Mediatek-Cloud/MCS/tutorial/create_your_first_device.md

 Step 2.
 Click Detail to get into any device you created.

 Step 3.
-You will find the Device Id in the Devices detail page.
+You will find the Device Id and Key in the Devices detail page.

 ![](https://raw.githubusercontent.com/Mediatek-Cloud/MCS/master/graphics/DeviceId.jpg)

-[Verification step via API Sandbox]
+You will get the DeviceId and DeviceKey in the device detail page, those will be needed when calling our API to access this device.
+Click on the Copy button to copy the entire string to your copy board.